asvilabs/smarthome/README.md

-# Eclipse SmartHome Maintained At Asvilabs
+# Eclipse SmartHome Maintained At Asvilabs for Legacy Cutomers

 Thanks for your interest in the Eclipse SmartHome project!